-One last suggestion… If you haven’t invested in a generator — do it.
+One last suggestion… If you haven’t invested in a generator — just do it.
 When the power goes out for an extended period of time you’ll be glad you did.
-Can’t tell you how good it feels to power-up ours a couple times this summer because of power loss due to severe thunderstorms.
-Make sure you have an ample supply of gasoline on hand and check/maintenance your generator every so often so that it will be ready to fire up when you need it.
+Can’t tell you how good it feels to power-up ours when power is out for extended periods due to severe thunderstorms.
+Make sure you have an ample supply of gasoline on hand too and check/maintenance your generator every so often so that it will be ready to fire up when you need it.

 Our Military is Always There — and Prepared!